miker704/Strife/patches.md

     - In Add Friends page added the ability when inputing a hashtag to then reveal a shadow placeholder element that shows the user a hint of what they should be typing adding the # then reveals a placeholder of 4 "0"s hinting the user to input the tag number of the user as the user procceds to input numbers the placeholder will shrink the number of zeros depending on the how many numbers the user has currently inputed. when the user removes the hash tag the shadow placeholder is removed.
     - Added Red border color around the input field in the add friends page if a friend request attempt was unsuccessful.
     - Added Green border color around the input field in the add friends page if a friend request attempt was successful.
+    - Added the feature when a friend request is successful to show a success message containing the username#$TR!F3_tag_id of the user the current user has successfully sent a friend request to.

 ## Backend Changes